carlbodin/cmon/README.md

-Download the executable from [Releases](https://github.com/carlbodin/cmon/releases/latest), or compile it from the source code, and simply run it. **Tip:** Run it from the terminal to avoid Windows being suspicious of malware.
+Download the executable from [Releases](https://github.com/carlbodin/cmon/releases/latest), or compile it from the source code, and run it.
+Since the executable is unsigned, the popup `Windows protected your PC` will appear at first launch.

 ```cmd
 cmon